zwoop/drupal/sites/all/themes/zeropoint/README.txt

 ABOUT THE 0 POINT THEME:
 -------------------------------------------------------------------------+
-0 Point is an advanced theme, with layout and style configuration options built in that you can control through Drupal's UI, to be ideal for a wide range of sites.
+0 Point is an advanced HTML5 theme, with layout and style configuration options built in that you can control through Drupal's UI, to be ideal for a wide range of sites.
 It is a RTL ready theme having features that fully support right to left languages.

-The theme validates XHTML+RDFa, CSS2/CSS3, it is cross-browser compatible, and it pass WAVE and FAE.
+The theme validates XHTML+RDFa, CSS 2/CSS 3, it is cross-browser compatible (including IE6 :)),
+and it passes WAVE and FAE.

+Starting with version 7.x-3.x Zero Point is the only theme which validates HTML5/CSS3 with no errors.

 Layout features
 ===============